-Encouragingly most of the new players are either youths or women.
-We spoke to Maggie Winiarczyk, one of Poland’s women polo newcomers about the realities and challenges which face women polo in Poland.
+Encouragingly, most of the new players are either youth or women.
+We spoke to Maggie Winiarczyk, one of Poland’s women polo newcomers, about the realities and challenges women’s polo in Poland face.

-MW – I started playing three years ago but to be honest this year has been my first full season.
-I struggled a little with balancing the time between running a business, my private life and polo.
+“I started playing three years ago, but to be honest, this year has been my first full season.
+I struggled a little with balancing the time between running a business, my private life, and polo.
 Polo is not just a hobby.
-It’s a passion and becomes very time consuming if you want to make real progress.
-I live in the north area of Poland and unfortunately we don’t have any polo clubs there yet.
+It’s a passion and becomes very time-consuming if you want to make real progress.
+I live in the north area of Poland and unfortunately, we don’t have any polo clubs there yet.
 I drive to Warsaw every weekend to play and meet fellow women players.
-Thankfully all the clubs here are very welcoming to women players and we have the opportunity to both play mix teams as well as women only polo!
-I think the main challenge for women polo in Poland today is the same as everywhere in the world.
-It is still mainly a men dominated sport and we need more ladies tournaments and events which will promote the female side of the sport.
+Thankfully, all the clubs here are very welcoming to women players and we have the opportunity to both play mix teams as well as women’s only polo!
+I think the main challenge for women’s polo in Poland today is the same as everywhere in the world—it is still mainly a men-dominated sport and we need more ladies’ tournaments and events which will promote the female side of the sport.”

-MW – This year we were quite lucky to take part in the first ever Poland’s Ladies Open which took place in Buksza Polo Club in June.
-It was fantastic to be with all these great girls on one field.
+“This year, we were quite lucky to take part in the first-ever Poland’s Ladies Open which took place in Buksza Polo Club in June.
+It was fantastic to be with all these great girls in one field.
 We had three teams of four players each and the tournament was low goal (-2 to 0) so almost all of us could take part.
-September saw a smaller tournament in Żurawno Polo Club which officially closed the grass polo season.
+September saw a smaller tournament in Żurawno Polo Club, which officially closed the grass polo season.
 It was also low goal and we had two teams of four women players each.

-The year 2017 will certainly see those events coming back and we hope for some international women players to join us!
+“The year 2017 will certainly see those events coming back and we hope for some international women players to join us!”

 How easy is it for an international player to play polo in Poland?

-MW – The polo clubs are located within easy reach of Warsaw’s international airports.
+“The polo clubs are located within easy reach of Warsaw’s international airports.
 There are facilities for keeping ponies here or you can rent them from the clubs.
 Prices vary but are still competitive compared to a lot of locations in Europe.
 So to answer your question, I’d say it’s pretty easy and definitely worth a try!

-MW – It’s also possible to play in tournaments.
-Prices vary depending on the event and whether you rent or bring your own polo ponies but a three day, 12 chukkas tournament would mean a budget of an average of 1.500 euro including accommodation, transport to and from the airport and green fee.
-Rental of ponies is an additional cost and should be negotiated individually with the clubs.
+“It’s also possible to play in tournaments.
+Prices vary depending on the event and whether you rent or bring your own polo ponies.
+But a three-day, 12 chukkas tournament would mean a budget of an average of 1,500 euros, including accommodation, transport to and from the airport, and green fee.
+The rental of ponies is an additional cost and should be negotiated individually with the clubs.

-You can stay in Warsaw and enjoy the cultural and nightlife there or alternatively stay at the clubs (some offer simple but clean rooms to rent).
+“You can stay in Warsaw and enjoy the cultural and nightlife there or, alternatively, stay at the clubs.
+Some offer simple but clean rooms to rent.”

-Enthusiastic.
+“Enthusiastic.
 We all love polo and are very keen to play as many tournaments and polo events as possible.

-Some of the women players, like myself, travel to clubs in Europe and gain experience by training with different people.
-I myself have been to Malta, Scotland, Spain and France.
+“Some of the women players, like myself, travel to clubs in Europe and gain experience by training with different people.
+I myself have been to Malta, Scotland, Spain, and France.”